ezEngine/docs/docs/tools/staticlinkutil.md

 When **statically linking** libraries into an application the linker will only pull in all the functions and variables that are inside translation units (CPP files) that somehow get referenced.

-In ez a lot of stuff happens automatically (e.g. types register themselves etc.), which is accomplished through global variables that execute code in their constructor during the application's startup phase.
+In EZ a lot of stuff happens automatically (e.g. types register themselves etc.), which is accomplished through global variables that execute code in their constructor during the application's startup phase.
 This only works when those global variables are actually put into the application by the linker.
 If the linker does not do that, functionality will not work as intended.